Jordanville Public Library

-Jordanville Public Library is a historic community library building in Jordanville, Herkimer County, New York.
+Jordanville Public Library is a historic community library building in Jordanville, New York, United States.
 Built in 1907–1908, it is a one-story, gable-roofed structure with clapboard siding that features an entrance portico with four Tuscan order columns.
 It was designed by New York City architects Trowbridge & Livingston in the Classical Revival style.

 It was listed on the National Register of Historic Places in 1984.